 - Panels of individual communities throughout the country

 - The history of religious life from apostolic times to today

 - New institutes of consecrated life, founded recently

 - Descriptions of the hermit life, consecrated virginity, military orders, and much more.

-The entire exhibit consists of almost 80 panels but can be customized to suit the needs of your diocese, parish or school.
+The entire exhibit consists of 80 or so 22" x 33" sturdy panels that can be customized to suit the needs of your diocese, parish or school.
 Included are setup instructions, prayer cards for vocations, and “scavenger hunt” questions to add interactivity for youth or adults.

 For a downloadable flyer, pdf click here (1.76 MB) .

 For sample panels, click on the links below